hpique/SwiftSingleton/README.md

 SwiftSingleton
 ==============

 An exploration of the Singleton pattern in Swift.

+All approaches below support lazy initialization and thread safety.
+Or so it seems.

 Issues and pull requests welcomed.

 ### Approach A: Global constant